 Also known as: ACTH, Acthar, H.P.
 Acthar Gel

 The following information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.
+Learn more about Corticotropin.